Manage data securely. Create value. Minimize risks.

 📈 Innovation & Digitalization:

-• DLM enables secure cloud use, digital business models, and new services (e.g., secure platforms, data sharing).
+DLM enables secure cloud usage, digital business models, and new services (e.g., secure platforms, data sharing).

-• Automated scaling and key rotation for innovative projects.
+Automated scaling and key rotation for effective projects.

 🛡 ️ Competitive Differentiation:

-💡 Expert Tip:DLM is not only a compliance obligation but can also be used strategically as a success factor and differentiating feature.
+💡 Expert Tip:DLM is not just a compliance obligation — it can be strategically utilized as a competitive success factor and differentiating feature.
 Organizations should rely on open standards, automation, and continuous improvement.

 How are DLM processes implemented for international organizations and global data flows?